-Upon realizing that she was safe, she got up and went for a walk through the woods alone to clear her head.
-She walked slowly in a silk robe of white that fell to her bare feet and a crisp white camisole and denim shorts.
+Upon realizing that she was safe and she was having another nightmare, she got up and went for a walk through the woods outside the city walls alone to clear her head.
+She ambled along in a silk robe of white that fell to her bare feet and a crisp white camisole and denim shorts.
 She was on her way to anywhere but where she came from.
 Her footsteps were light and silent as she approached the lake.
 Danger usually resided near the water and there was no moon to light the ground so Elizabeth had to be extra cautious.
 When the lake came into view, Elizabeth stopped, listening for any noise that would tell her that she was not alone.
 However, all she could hear was the breeze and an owl hooting somewhere nearby.
-She lightly stepped out into the clearing and looked around.
+She stepped out into the clearing and looked around.
 She was completely alone and for that she was happy.
-Elizabeth pulled her long, curly brown hair away from her pale face, knelt at the water’s edge and cupped her hands to drink.
+Elizabeth pulled her long, curly brown hair away from her pale round face, knelt at the water’s edge and cupped her hands to drink.

-She sat in the comfort of the silence and sat down on a lifted root and began to drift back to sleep.
+She sat in the comfort of the silence on a lifted root and began to drift back to sleep.
 She felt as though she had just relaxed when she heard a twig break somewhere off to her left.
-Her heart raced as her body tensed as she anticipated a fight.
+Her heart raced as her body tensed and she anticipated a fight.
 She leaped to her feet with surprising speed and agility.
 She pulled a knife out of a sheath that she had strapped to her lower thigh and braced herself.

 “It’s okay I’m not going to hurt you,” he said with a slight southern accent.
 Elizabeth thought maybe he was originally from Texas or Georgia.
 “I’m Daniel Brogan.”